NotePlan/plugins/jgclark.EventHelpers/README.md

 - `*|ATTENDEENAMES|*` just gives the name of event attendees, or if that's missing, just the email address;
 - `*|DATE|*` is formatted using the locale settings from your operating system, unless you override that with the 'Shared Settings > Locale' setting;
 - `*|EVENTLINK|*` is specific to NotePlan: it will make a nicely-formatted link to the actual calendar event, and clicking on it will show a pop with all the event's details.
 - `*|MEETINGNOTE|*` will insert a link that when clicked, will help you create a meeting note for this particular event.
-For this there's a setting 'Meeting Note Template title' which you can use to set which template to pick if you have several; if it isn't set then a list will be presented.
+For this there's a setting 'Meeting Note Template title' which you can use to set which template to pick if you have several; if it isn't set then a list will be presented. **Note:** MEETINGNOTE links requires at least v1.1.2 of the separate "Meeting Notes" plugin.

-{% note %}

-**Note:** MEETINGNOTE links requires at least v1.1.2 of the separate "Meeting Notes" plugin.

-{% endnote %}

 v0.15.0 added more flexibility in the formatting of event lists.
 So now instead of including (for example) `*|ATTENDEENAMES|*` you can now include other text (including line breaks indicated by `\n`) within the placeholder.
 For example in `*|\nwith ATTENDEENAMES|*` if the ATTENDEENAMES is not empty, then it will output the list after a newline and the text 'with '.